saifaustcse/SDLC-Methodologies/README.md

     Use cases for the Waterfall model:

+        * When a system needs to be produced in a short span of time (2-3 months)
-          * Customer isn’t sure about the requirements
+        * When the requirements are known
-          * Requirements are unclear or complicated and require continuous clarification.
-          * Frequent releases of modules are required.
-          * Customer evaluation and feedback is required in each increment to develop a better solutions.
-          * Significant changes are expected in the product during the development cycle.
-          * Projects in which needs continuous risk evaluation.
-          * It is suitable for large and complex project
+        * When the user will be involved all through the life cycle
+        * When technical risk is less
+        * When there is a necessity to create a system that can be modularized in 2-3 months of time
+        * When a budget is high enough to afford designers for modeling along with the cost of automated tools for code generation

     Pros:

         * RAD model completes the project in a short period of time.
         * The progress and development of project can be check on various stages .
         * This model uses the powerful techniques and tools.
         * reduce cost because very less developers are needed.
         * Prototype is delivered to the customer so the customer is satisfied.
         * It has more flexibility and adaptability to acquire the new requirements.
         * Reusability of the components is increased.

     Cons:

         * Team leader must to do work with developers to complete the work on time.
         * Customer involvement are needed .
         * There are no reusable component are used to lead the failure of the project .
         * This model works only when the requirements are clearly specified.
         * This model can be more complex if prototype is refined again and again.
         * RAD model is not suitable for the short projects.

     **[⬆ Back to Top](#table-of-contents)**